an1245/falco-misp-connector/README.md

 - MISP Min Threat Level - minimum threat level to retrieve - use 0 to disable
 - MISP Timeframe - how many days of indicators do you want to download - configure 0 to download all indicators
 - MISP Event Published After - only download indicators where the event was created in the last {x} days
+- MISP Exclude Decayed - Filter out all expired IOCs according to the Decay Model you have selected.

 ## How to get started
 1. Download code from Git